exercism/javascript/exercises/concept/ozans-playlist/.docs/instructions.md

 The API for Ozan's music player only knows how to work with arrays, so he attempts to write some code that uses `Array.indexOf()` to check for the presence of a track before adding it to the playlist.
 Unfortunately, his program takes much too long to execute.
 He needs your help!

 Coming to Ozan's aid, you are astonished to find that his playlist contains _half a million_ tracks.
-Perhaps you can use an intermediate data structure to operate on the playlist more efficiently.
+Perhaps you know of a different data structure that will allow you to manipulate the playlist more efficiently?

 ## 1. Remove duplicate tracks